+What is special event insurance and what is covered?
 A special event is just that – SPECIAL.
 Whether it is a wedding, a birthday celebration or a family reunion you have put a tremendous effort into making this event a memorable one.
 But did you know there are several ways to protect your efforts and the costs you incurred so your event does not become memorable in a bad way?

-If you are renting a venue to hold your special event the venue will require you to secure an Event Liability insurance policy.
+If you are renting a venue to hold your special event the venue will require you to secure an Event Insurance policy.
 This protects the owners and property managers of the venue in the event you cause a bodily injury or property damage claim to the rented venue owners while the venue is in your care, custody and control.
 The event liability insurance policy protects the facility you are renting by naming them as an Additional Insured on the policy.
 There is no additional cost for the first Additional Insured endorsement.
 Generally there is a small fee for each Additional Insured.

 The premium you pay for event Liability insurance is based on the type of event and the number of persons in expected attendance.
 The policy provides coverage for the specific day of the event and may cover additional days (for the same or small additional premium) if you need a set up day and a take down day.